Annex 5.1 - Specificities for associations

 Visions and objectives: criterion O1

-ℹ️ Criterion O1: The organisation's vision is defined by a medium and long term objective (time horizon 2030 and 2050), expressed in absolute value, and coherent with the national strategy.
+ℹ️ Criterion O1: The organisation's vision is defined by a medium- and long-term objective (time horizon 2030 and 2050), expressed in absolute value, and consistent with the national strategy.
 More details here.

 Specificities and recommended adaptations for an association: